tanjibpa/federation-composition/README.md

 - produces Supergraph SDL (can be used with Apollo Router and every tool that supports Supergraph SDL)
 - does not support Hints
-- 5x faster when composing and validating small to medium schemas (a bit slower for huge schemas)
+- 3-4x faster
-- 2x less memory usage
+- up to 2x less memory usage

 ## Installation